January 1938 geomagnetic storm

 The 25–26 January 1938 geomagnetic storm (also titled the Fátima Storm) was a massive solar storm which occurred 16–26 January with peak activity on 22, 25, and 26 January and was part of the 17th solar cycle.
-The electrification of Europe and North America was still in its infancy, therefore the light storm could be seen brilliantly.
-The intensely bright arches of crimson light with shifting spectrum of green, blue-white, and red radiated from a brilliant auroral crown near the Zenith instead of appearing as usual in parallel lines.
+As the electrification of Europe and North America was still in its infancy, the light storm could be seen brilliantly.
+The intensely bright arches of crimson light with shifting spectrum of green, blue-white, and red radiated from a brilliant auroral crown near the zenith instead of appearing as usual in parallel lines.
 This aurora is believed by many people, especially those of the Catholic faith, to be related to the Fátima Prophecies (explained below).

 On January 25–26, 1938, the sky was lit up with an aurora borealis light storm, seen all across the world.
 The storm was identical to other storm-induced, low-latitude aurora borealis.
 The great aurora that was witnessed across Europe, the Americas, and Oceania had not been seen/documented in Europe since 1709, and in the Americas since 1888.
 The storm was remarkable primarily because of how far and wide it was observed, and for the brightness of its green strip lights and red glow, which led many to believe the cause was a fire.
 Reports collected at the time show that the aurora was witnessed in the far north of Canada, and spread as far south as Southern California and on Bermuda in the North Atlantic off of the Carolinas.
 In Europe, the aurora was seen in Northern Scotland, East Austria, in southern Sicily, Gibraltar, and Portugal.